 In the National League, the Brooklyn Dodgers won their second straight pennant and set up a fourth Yankees-Dodgers World Series in seven years.
 The Yankees won once again, this time in six games.
 Overall, Mantle hit only .208, but he homered twice.
 One was a grand slam in Game Five.

 In 1954 Mantle hit .300 with 27 home runs, 102 RBIs, and a league-leading 129 runs scored.
 The Yankees won 103 games, but they couldn’t keep pace with the Cleveland Indians, who won an American League record 111 games.

 The Yankees bounced back and won the pennant in 1955, and once again faced the Brooklyn Dodgers in the World Series.
 This time the Dodgers prevailed, winning an unforgettable seven-game Series.
-Once again Mantle’s World Series was plagued by injury, a hamstring pull that limited him to four games.
+Once again Mantle’s World Series was plagued by injury, a hamstring pull that limited him to three games.
 He homered in Game Three, but was otherwise ineffective, batting .200.

 As disappointing as the end of the season was, Mantle soon had reason to be happy.
 The tight-fisted general manager George Weiss almost doubled his salary, from $17,000 to $33,000, an amount that made him the second highest paid Yankee.
 The investment paid off as Mantle won the 1956 Triple Crown, leading the major leagues in batting average (.353), home runs (52), and RBIs (130), led the league in runs scored with 132, and was voted the AL’s Most Valuable Player.
 The Yankees defeated the Dodgers in seven games in the World Series, which was highlighted by Don Larsen’s perfect game.
 Mantle slammed three home runs, walked seven times, scored six runs, and drove in four.